setheliot/eks_auto_mode/README.md

 * Amazon DynamoDB table
 * Amazon Elastic Block Store (EBS) volume used as attached storage for the Kubernetes cluster (a `PersistentVolume`)
 * Demo "guestbook" application, deployed via containers
-* Application Load Balancer (ALB), which you can use to access the app
+* Application Load Balancer (ALB) to access the app

 Plus several other supporting resources, as shown in the following diagram: